tomkukral/master-thesis/README.txt

 Master thesis of Bc.
 Tomáš Kukrál <kukratom@fel.cvut.cz>

 topic:
-Modern Data Communication Networks In Data Centers
+Measurements of virtual machines migrations

-instuctions:
+instructions:
 Analyze and compare methods used for migrating virtual machines in cloud environment.
-Suggest methodology capable of comparing live and cold migrations based on provided network environment.
-Discuss differences caused by cloud architecture and filesystem sharing approach.
+Suggest methodology capable of comparing live and cold VM migrations based on network topology.
+Compare various overlay networks and data storage architectures from the perspective of suitability to virtual machine migration.

-Implement framework for measuring connection to virtual machine during migration.
-The framework should be able to cooperate with OpenNebula cloud and automaticaly repeat migration in case of any failure.
-It is beneficial to provide
+Design and implement framework for accurate VM availability measurements during VM migrations.
+The framework must be able to cooperate with OpenNebula cloud and must be adaptable for operating with another orchestration software.
+It is beneficial to provide any results visualization.

 keywords:
 VM migration